 There is more about relief for capital expenditure at PIM3000 onwards.

-It is mostly a question of fact in each case whether the repair and maintenance expenses list on a property leads to an improvement.
+It is mostly a question of fact in each case whether the repair and maintenance expenses listed on a property lead to an improvement.

 Sometimes the improvement may be so small as to count as incidental to a repair.
 In the absence of other capital indications, the entire cost is then revenue expenditure.